 Events from previous years

-Various events for Women@Imperial Week have taken place since it was established in 2015.
-These have included training courses and networking events, discussion panels, wikithons to raise the visibility of successful women, and lectures and talks from speakers such as Dame Louise Morrissey (founder of the 30% Club) and Dr Fiona Godlee (Editor in Chief of the British Medical Journal).
+Since it's establishment in 2015, Women@Imperial Week has seen a wide range of events.
+These have included training courses, networking events, discussion panels, wikithons, and talks from speakers such as Dame Louise Morrissey (founder of the 30% Club) and Dr Fiona Godlee (Editor in Chief of the British Medical Journal).

 What academia could learn from the military